What happened to Twitter? We can't look away...

 What makes Twitter even more facepalm-worthy is that they make a point of not showing the ads to the influential people who draw attention to Twitter to start with.
 It's like they're posting a big sign that says STUPID AD ZONE: UNIMPORTANT PEOPLE ONLY.
 Twitter is building something unique, but they're selling generic impressions that advertisers can get anywhere.
 So as far as I can tell, the Twitter business model is something like:

 Money in: sell the most generic and shitty thing in the world.

-Facebook can make this work because they have insane numbers of eyeball-minutes.
+Facebook can make this work because they have a lot of eyeball-minutes.
 Chump change per minute on Facebook still adds up to real money.
-But Facebook is an outlier on raw eyeball-minutes, and there aren't enough minutes in the day for another.
+But Facebook is an outlier in that area, and there aren't enough minutes in the day for another.
 So Twitter is on track to get sold for $500,000, like Digg was.
 Which is good news for me because I know enough Twitter users that I can get that kind of money together.

 So why should you help me buy Twitter when you could just get the $500,000 yourself?
 Because I have a secret plan, of course.
 Twitter is the site that everyone is talking about, right?
 So run the ads that people will talk about.
 Here's the plan.

 Sell one ad per day.
 And everybody sees the same one.

 Sort of like the back cover of the magazine that everybody in the world reads (but there is no such magazine, so that's why this is an opportunity.)
 No more need to excuse the verified users from the ads.
 Yes, an advertiser will have to provide a variety of sizes and localizations for each ad (and yes, Twitter will have to check that the translations match).
 But it's the same essential ad, shown to every Twitter user in the world for 24 hours.